Gonks Go Beat: Later reviews

 British film historian I.Q.
 Hunter included the film in his list of contenders for "the worst British film ever made".

 For The Spinning Image Graeme Clark wrote, "time has been kinder to its daft novelty than a few of its peers, although that doesn't mean it's any good, it has just grown quainter with age."

 TV Guide gave the film one and a half stars and wrote, "only fans of obscure mod bands will enjoy this teen exploitation item."

 Cinedelica wrote, "a fairly enjoyable, if very dated, slice of period silliness."

 Shock Cinema wrote "There was no way I could have anticipated the foreheadslapping, jaw-dropping silliness that oozes from this ultra-colorful, British sci-fi/musical/fantasy.
-Just try to imagine a live action Yellow Submarine meets The Brady Bunch Variety Hour.
+Just try to imagine a live action Yellow Submarine meets The Brady Bunch Hour.
 It ain't pretty, but there's a lot to enjoy, beginning with spastic cartoon/puppet credits that'll jump-start any LSD dropped by lucky viewers."